vatlab/sos/doc/sos_format_v1.md

 ```

 The first line allows the script to be executed by command `sos-runner` if it is executed as
 an executable script.
-The second line tells SoS the version of the script.
+The second line tells SoS the format of the script.
 The `#fileformat`
-line does not have to be the first line but should be in the first comment block.
+line does not have to be the first or second line but should be in the first comment block.
+SOS format 1.0 is assumed if no format line is present.

 Other lines in the first comment block are ignores.